 Since 1st January 2018, the Group has not used any PVC-based material in the production of its finished products.

 Designing packaging of an optimal size and weight with fewer resources, including large sizes and refillable formats, represents another major opportunity to drive improvement.
 In this way, in 2019, the Group reduced the weight of Garnier’s 300ml shampoo bottles by 8% in Europe, representing a saving of 30 tonnes of PET plastic.

 Replacing materials with more sustainable alternatives

 L’Oréal replaces conventional materials with alternatives from recycled or renewable sources (recycled or biosourced materials) at every possible opportunity.
-In 2018, the Group replaced virgin materials with 8, 705 tonnes of recycled materials (PCR), an increase of 19% on 2017.
-This progress results primarily from its efforts to integrate recycled materials within the plastic component of its packaging, with a 38% increase compared to the previous year.
+In 2019, the Group replaced virgin materials with 13,204 tonnes of recycled materials (PCR), an increase of 52% on 2018.
+This progress results primarily from its efforts to integrate recycled materials within plastic and glass packaging.

 With a strong commitment to developing innovative solutions for plastics recycling, L’Oréal also signed an agreement with Carbios in 2017 to co-create a consortium to industrialise the bio-recycling technology designed and developed by Carbios.